vivachu/slate/source/includes/_minigames.md

 entry | true | id value of entry

 <aside class="success">
-Returns current bonus' award, countDown to the next bonus, and current game's round.
+Returns current bonus' award, countDown to the next bonus, current game's round, and user's latest balance of goldTickets or goldCoins based on the awardType.
 </aside>